-At the Annual Shareholders' Meeting 2013, PricewaterhouseCoopers AG (Zurich), was re-elected as auditor for another one-year term of office.
+At the Annual Shareholders' Meeting 2015, PricewaterhouseCoopers AG (Zurich), was re-elected as auditor for another one-year term of office.

-Supervisory and control instruments
+- Supervisory and control instruments

 The Audit Committee reviews and evaluates the effectiveness and independence of the external auditors annually.
+For this purpose, Internal Auditing reviews all services rendered by external auditors for the Corporation and their costs.
 The Audit Committee bases its evaluation on the following criteria:

-- quality of the documents and management letters,
+- quality of the documents and management letters

-- time taken and costs,
+- time taken and costs

-- quality of oral and written reports on individual aspects and pertinent questions relating to accounting, auditing or additional consulting mandates.
+- quality of oral and written reports on individual aspects and pertinent questions relating to accounting, auditing, or additional consulting mandates